django-statsd/django-statsd/docs/index.rst

   using metlog will require you to bind the metlog instance to bind the metlog client instance as settings.METLOG.

+- django_statsd.clients.nose

+  Route messages through to the nose plugin.
+This also works with the toolbar client, so you don't need to change them on -dev.

 Usage
 -----